madprops/blog/docs/jstyle.md

 Spend your energy on other things instead of making sure a line has a semicolon at the end.

-This of course excludes cases when you want to have multiple operations in a single line:
+This of course excludes cases where you want to have multiple operations in a single line:

 Like `thing(); other_thing()`.
 But I decided to avoid doing that.